 - The University reserves the right to cease working with a volunteer or volunteers.

-- At least 3 times per year, of 2 hours duration each.
+- At least three times per year, of two hours duration each.

 Board member expectations and code of conduct

-- to help expand the University’s network of donors and key volunteers;
+- help expand the University’s network of donors and key volunteers;

-- to exercise discretion in the use and communication of Board business;
+- exercise discretion in the use and communication of Board business;

-- to work in accordance with the University’s work health and safety policies and procedures;
+- work in accordance with the University’s work health and safety policies and procedures;

-- to work collegially and respectfully with other Board members, volunteers and ANU staff; and
+- work collegially and respectfully with other Board members, volunteers and ANU staff; and

-- to act in the best interests of the University.
+- act in the best interests of the University.